UrbanIntelligence/CS586-DS504-Spring2024/project4/README.md

 ## Evaluation
-To evaluation your submission, a seperate test dataset will be held.
-For each driver, the test data will contains 10 different trajectories.
-We will randomly generate 20,000 trajectory pairs and use them to evaluate your submitted model.
-Like project 2, you should submit a evaluation.py file containing how to process the model and how to run prediction.
+To evaluate your submission, a separate test dataset will be held.
+For each driver, the test data will be another 100 different drivers, and we will use the same data preprocessing as you did for the training dataset.
+We will randomly generate `0,000 trajectory pairs and use them to evaluate your submitted model.

 ## Deliverables & Grading

+Please compress all the below files into a zipped file and submit the zip file (firstName_lastName_P3.zip) to Canvas.

 * PDF Report (50%) [template](https://www.acm.org/binaries/content/assets/publications/taps/acm_submission_template.docx)
     * proposal
     * methodology